Chocomintopia/terminal-guidance-law/README.md

 ## Hindsight Experience Replay (HER)

-`airdensity.py` : about aerodynamics, from DOI:10.27061/d.cnki.ghgdu.2021.003352
+`airdensity.py` : aerodynamics, from DOI:10.27061/d.cnki.ghgdu.2021.003352

-`table.py` : about aerodynamics, from DOI:10.27061/d.cnki.ghgdu.2021.003352
+`table.py` : aerodynamics, from DOI:10.27061/d.cnki.ghgdu.2021.003352

 `testEnv.py` : environment, from DOI:10.27061/d.cnki.ghgdu.2021.003352

-`hindsightEnv.py` : to “hindsight” calculate state using the trajectory of the missile and the target
+`hindsightEnv.py` : to “hindsightly” calculate state using the trajectory of the missile and the target

 `hindsight_dqn_train.py` : run this to train Hindsight terminal guidance law